nmodi007/Black-jack/README.md

 - dealer loses about 43% of the time.
 - dealer pushes about 8% of the time.

 players_balance.png is created at the end as well.
-This shows how each player's balance changes thruout.
+This shows how each player's balance changes thru-out.
 How the winning/losing happens over time.
+I was thinking that if the deck favors the player or if the deck favors the players then I would see all the players losing/winning together.
+I don’t see this trend.

-inputs in this simulation. number of rounds, and number of players at the table.
+inputs in this simulation. number of rounds and number of players at the table.

 Each player bets $10 for each hand.
 If a player gets a natural Blackjack, then the dealer pays 1.5 times the bet, so $15.

 My finds are contrary to what I hear about some only 0.5% house-advantage if you play by the chart.